Swordwhale Walking: Illustration, stories, photojourneys, videos

 dry boxes

-found a cheap functional one at WalMart, expensive ($25 or so) ones at outfitters and dive shops (Pelican, Otter boxes), grocery store have plastic containers with an "o ring" gasket to seal gooey contents inside; they work fine to seal out water.
+found a cheap functional one at WalMart, expensive ($25 or so) ones at outfitters and dive shops (Pelican, Otter boxes), grocery stores have plastic containers with an "o ring" gasket to seal gooey contents inside; they work fine to seal out water.

 dive slates (white plastic you can write on underwater) are fun: you can take notes even in rough waves